I am a scientist who works in Cancer Immunotherapy in Mainz, Germany.

 TRON Mainz – Cancer Immunotherapy

 My role in TRON is quite different to what it was in Cell Medica.
 Here I perform the flow cytometric analysis for clinical studies.
 In the early years I was setting up and optimising the panels, along with picking markers and designing our peptide strategies.
 Now I perform intracellular cytokine secretion assays, antigen specific multimer stains, immunophenotyping, reference sample generation, DC generation and skin infiltrating lymphocyte culturing.
 These all fit into our wide array of clinical trials.
 The general theme of the trials that are being undertaken here in Mainz are using RNA vaccines to treat cancer.
 RNA can be targeted to APCs, so that they present specific epitopes.
-The expression is transient though, so it is not a gene therapy, meaning it is safe and not as heavily regulated as if DNA was used.
+The expression is transient though, so it is not a gene therapy, meaning it is safe and not as heavily regulated as DNA based therapies.
+They also don’t need the cells to be proliferating to incorperate, meaning all antigen presenting cells and be targets for RNA therapies.

 Collaboration with Biontech

 The blockbuster for Biontech is the use of individualized RNA vaccines against cancer (IVAC).
 This could technically be used to treat anyone with cancer, regardless of cancer type.
-It also means that a vaccine made for one person would be pointless for another.
-It is truly individualized (or personalized) therapy.
+It also means that a vaccine made for one cancer patient is useless for another .
+It is truly an individualized (or personalized) therapy.
 Trials are ongoing, but the theory is sound and if the trial results are positive, then it could really be a game changer.
-Recently Genentech entered a collaboration with Biontech to move IVAC forward in combination with their immunotherapies.
+Recently Genentech entered a collaboration with Biontech to move IVAC forward in combination with their checkpoint inhibitors.
 It will be interesting to see how things go moving forward.

 I haven’t ever really been a publications person, as I have been doing clinical work.
-Here is my list anyway:
+Here is my list of co-authorships anyway:

 Nature.
 2017 Jul 13;547(7662):222-226. doi: 10.1038/nature23003.
 Epub 2017 Jul 5.